ankitnewjobs/Azure-Practices-Examples/Example: 13/Demo.md

  az vm deallocate --resource-group az104-rg8 --name myCLIVM

  7. Use az vm show to ensure the power state is VM deallocated.

+# Key takeaways

+- Azure virtual machines are on-demand, scalable computing resources.

+- Azure virtual machines provide both vertical and horizontal scaling options.

+- Configuring Azure virtual machines includes choosing an operating system, size, storage and networking settings.

+- Azure Virtual Machine Scale Sets let you create and manage a group of load balanced VMs.

+- The virtual machines in a Virtual Machine Scale Set are created from the same image and configuration.

+- In a Virtual Machine Scale Set the number of VM instances can automatically increase or decrease in response to demand or a defined schedule.